 Each school district in of the Valley appoints one or more fair coordinators for their schools.
 The coordinators are responsible for the science projects and the administration of their local school fairs.
 Winners of the local fairs then advance to the SLV RSF.
 Projects are entered in one of eleven categories: Behavioral and Social Sciences, Botany, Chemistry, Consumer Sciences, Earth and Space Science, Engineering, Environmental Sciences, Mathematics and Computers, Physics, Zoology and Biomedical.

 All participants at the SLV RSF receive a ribbon and certificate of participation.
 Winners from each category are presented monetary awards.
 There are also special local awards that are presented, again with monetary compensations.
 In addition, there are several national special awards that are issued by Society for Science.
 Over $20,000 is awarded to students in awards, scholarships, summer internships and trips.
-In addition to the SLV RSF, twenty junior and senior high students advance to the Colorado State Science and Engineering Fair, which is held in Ft Collins, Colorado.
+In addition to the SLV RSF, twenty-four junior and senior high students advance to the Colorado State Science and Engineering Fair, which is held in Ft Collins, Colorado.
 Also an all-expense trip to the Intel International Science and Engineering Fair (ISEF) is awarded to the top two senior division students, by the SLV RSF.
 Adult Sponsors of these students also attend ISEF and are partially funded by the SLV RSF.

 Today, Adams State University professors, upper division students and a large contingent of professional and lay community people volunteer to serve as judges and in other various capacities for this two day event.
 Students are kept busy during the fair, being interviewed by the judges or participating in science programs that are provided by various organizations in the region and the state.